-As of September 30, 2015, the Authority had outstanding Bonds in the following amounts issued under the 12th Resolution and the trust indentures.
-Bonds issued under the 12th Resolution are secured by collateral separate and distinct from those securing Bonds issued any of the trust indentures and Bonds issued under any trust indenture are secured by collateral separate and distinct from those securing Bonds issued under the 12th Resolution or any other trust indenture.
+As of September 30, 2018, the Authority had outstanding Bonds in the following amounts issued under the 12th Resolution and the Trust Indentures described herein.
+Bonds issued under the 12th Resolution are secured by collateral separate and distinct from those securing Bonds issued any of the Trust Indentures and Bonds issued under any Trust Indenture are secured by collateral separate and distinct from those securing Bonds issued under the 12th Resolution or any other Trust Indenture.